wuweiweiwu/blog/about/index.md

 Hi, my name is Wei-Wei.

-Right now I am founding a company within the data and analytics space.
+Right now I am founding a company!

 Previously, I built software at a couple of different startups.
 I specialize in building and launching 0-1 products and creating tooling to enable engineers to iterate and ship quickly.